LBCrion/sfwbar/doc/sfwbar.rst

   Attach a named value to a widget.
 The optional parameter `id` specifies an id of a widget, if omitted, the operation will apply to the current widget.
-  A value will be attached to a widget property `name` and can be later retrieved using WIdgetGetData.
+  A value will be attached to a widget property `name` and can be later retrieved using WidgetSetData.
 Returns <n/a>.

 WidgetGetData([<id:string>], <name:string>)
   Retrieves a named value from a widget.
 The optional parameter `id` specifies an id of a widget, if omitted, the operation will apply to the current widget.
-  This function returns a value previously attached to proeprty `name` of a widget.
+  This function returns a value previously attached to property `name` of a widget.

 WidgetState([<id:string>,] <stateid:number>)